dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

 Also, [this article](https://cc.davelozinski.com/c-sharp/c-net-fastest-way-count-substring-occurrences-string) compares the speeds of different methods of counting substring occurences.

-**tldr**; Using the basic counting code below was the fastest method even over very long strings.
+**tldr**; Using the basic counting code below was the fastest method for the following performance tests:
+> Counting the number of times 1 string occurs in 5,000, 25,000, 100,000, and 1,000,000 million strings.
+>
+> Counting the number of times 100 strings occur in 5,000, 25,000, 100,000, and 1,000,000 million strings.
+>
+> Counting the number of times 1,000 strings occur in 5,000, 25,000, 100,000, and 1,000,000 million strings.

 It also corroborates the article saying Regex matching is very slow for long strings.

     for (int y = 0; y &lt; sf.Length; y++)
     {
         c[y] += (ss[x].Length - ss[x].Replace(sf[y], String.Empty).Length) / sf[y].Length;
     }

 ## Output